joecorcoran/detergent/README.md

 * You can skip the encoding of non-Latin language letters.
 Useful when you are deploying Japanese or Chinese emails.
 * Detergent is both XHTML and HTML-friendly.
 You can set which way you want your `<BR>`'s to appear: with closing slash (XHTML) or without (HTML), so your HTML code should be passing the W3C validator.
-* Detergent is Emoji-friendly and accepts any and all Unicode characters.
+* Detergent handles the full range of Unicode code points.
+In other words, it's emoji-friendly.

 ## API